-Lessons from the 2021 audit of complaints procedures
+Lessons from our audits of complaints procedures

 Fair and transparent complaints procedures give Costs Lawyers’ clients justified confidence that any complaints will be handled appropriately.